Octavius-Dante/Arthelais/ex_12/Readme.md

 **Binding Types 4**

-1. Porperty binding : - When we bind address of model data with a property of our control, is called property binding
+**Property binding** : - When we bind address of model data with a property of our control, is called property binding
 </br> E.G we bound */empStr/empId* with value property of input control

 There are multiple ways of doing property binding following are the syntax :